linyatis/hibernate-spatial-tutorial/README.md

 Working project for Hibernate Spatial 4 Tutorial
 ================================================

-This project is based on [Hibernate Spatial 4 Tutorial][1], working with PostgreSQL + PostGIS (but you can also use with others databases, just change the [dialect][2] in persistence.xml.
+This project is based on [Hibernate Spatial 4 Tutorial][1], working with PostgreSQL + PostGIS (but you can also use with others databases, just change the [dialect][2] in persistence.xml).

 Follow these instructions to run this project:

 ###Preparing database
 1. Create database hstutorial
-Note: if needed, change url, username and password for you database connection, into persistence.xml.
+*Note: if needed, change url, username and password for you database connection, into persistence.xml.*

 2. In hstutorial database, run psql `CREATE EXTENSION postgis;`